klwalker-sb/LUCinLA_stac/LUCinLA_stac/_build/html/_sources/Jupyter_Notebook.md

 From any node on the cluster (i.e. bellows/quebracho), create a folder in your home directory to house your Jupyter notebooks (e.g. `mkdir ~/Jupyter`)
 You can clone the LUCinSA_helper repo [here](https://github.com/klwalker-sb/LUCinSA_helpers) or you can make your own after connecting to Jupyter.

-Install Jupyter Notebook into your base environment on the cluster:
+Install Jupyter Notebook into your base environment on the cluster (this is optiona; it will allow you to switch between kernels within your notebook).
 ```
 conda install -c conda-forge notebook
 conda install -c conda-forge nb_conda_kernels